Pediatric Care

 Middle Ear Infection (Otitis Media)

-The middle ear has the eardrum and three small bones that help amplify sounds.
-Middle ear infections can be very painful for kids because the inflammation and fluid buildup presses right on the eardrum.
-Middle ear infections are what we commonly think of when little kids get an ear infection and may or may not need antibiotics.
+The middle ear contains the eardrum and three small bones that help amplify sound.
+These infections can be painful because inflammation and fluid buildup press against the eardrum.
+This is the type most people think of when children get an ear infection and may or may not require antibiotics.

 Inner Ear Infection (Labyrinthitis)

-The inner ear nerves send sound wave info to the brain and help with balance.
-Inner ear infections are quite rare, but they can be very scary for parents because of symptoms like a loss of balance or hearing.
+The inner ear sends sound signals to the brain and helps control balance.
+Inner ear infections are rare in children but can cause symptoms like dizziness or balance problems.

 How Common Are Ear Infections in Kids?